StressLevelZero/CustomStaticBatching/README.md

 	- (TODO) the batching zone volume containing the renderer
 	- the hilbert index of the renderer's bounds center
 - Determine the vertex struct layout of all the meshes.
-- Bin the sorted meshes into appropriately sized groups (currently assumes 16 bit index buffers, so bins containing >0xFFFF vertices)
+- Bin the sorted meshes into appropriately sized groups
 - For each combined mesh, determine the union of the input meshes' vertex struct members and the minimumum dimension and format of each that can contain every mesh's data.
 - Generate the index buffer for each combined mesh
 - Copy and translate the vertex data of each renderer into their combined mesh